ceriph/solusek/README.md

 * Migrate page content into firebase
   * Rules
   * DM
-* Add more spells for nature and light
+* Add more spells for arcane, nature and light
 * Flesh out classes that aren't current being played
   * Add spells for dark, mind and song